A BLOG WHEN IT WAS JUST ADAM AND PEARSON INSIGHT

-Post by Laura Parden, our Research Intern supporting the day-to-day running of projects.
+Post by Laura Parden, Adam's Research Intern at the time, supporting the day-to-day running of projects.

 I have now completed the first month of my internship and have already learnt so much.
 Although I have experience of doing research through my degree, I hadn’t spent much time setting up surveys from scratch.
 Having now been thrown into the survey deep end, there are a few things I’ve learnt along the way.